MPIDR/EGM/1_reproducible_results/readme.md

   na.omit
 ```

-The following code estimates the number killed in the 1982 massacres and what share of the population it represented:
+The following code estimates the number killed in the 1982 massacres and what share of the population this represented:

 ``` r
 died <-